CodeAdvisor-ISTAD/user-profile/README.md

 - **Achievement Badges**: Earn recognition for milestones
 - **Achievement Levels**: Progress through defined stages of activity.

+## Prerequisites 📦

+1. JDK 21: Required for building and running the server.
+2. Identity Service: Ensure the Identity Service is running at http://127.0.0.1:8085.
+3. Frontend Service: Ensure the main Next.js frontend application is running at http://127.0.0.1:3000.

 ## Technologies Used ⚙️
 - **Spring Boot**: Microservice framework for creating RESTful APIs.
 - **MongoDB**: Database for storing content and tags.